ThomasKarpov/ProjectTagger/Github_workflow.md

 ### 3. Send updates from your branch to master
 - View your changes in the changes tab on the left hand side.
 You can see which files have been changed and also preview the changes on the right hand side.
+- Press commit and add a descriptive text about what has changed in this commit.
+- Push changes to server with push button on top bar.

 ## Using Gitbash
 [Installation](https://gitforwindows.org/)